What is wind energy?

 Wind turbines come in various shapes, although the windmill is the most common.
 Some international companies are also exploring ‘airborne wind’, which works like a giant kite.

-As the wind does not continuously blow, researchers have developed ways to use wind power that also help to maintain a reliable supply of electricity, such as pairing wind farms with solar farms and/or energy storage such as batteries (see ARENA Action below).
+As the wind does not continuously blow, researchers have developed ways to use energy from wind that also help to maintain a reliable supply of electricity, such as pairing wind farms with solar farms and/or energy storage such as batteries (see ARENA Action below).

 At the end of 2018, there were 94 wind farms in Australia, delivering nearly 6 GW of wind generation capacity.

-The cost of utility-scale wind power in Australia is expected to continue falling, with new wind farms expected to deliver electricity at around $50-65/MWh in 2020 and below $50/MWh in 2030.
+The cost of utility-scale wind energy in Australia is expected to continue falling, with new wind farms expected to deliver electricity at around $50-65/MWh in 2020 and below $50/MWh in 2030.

 ARENA’s purpose is to accelerate Australia’s shift to affordable and reliable renewable energy.
 By connecting investment, knowledge and people to deliver energy innovation, we are helping to build the foundation of a renewable energy ecosystem in Australia.